Mosikili-Mnyandu/Her-Thoughts-Survey-Form/README.md

 # Her Thoughts Survey Form

-This is my second project from freecampcode.
+This is my second project from freeCodeCamp.
-Not prefect but it works.
+Not prefect but it functions wells.

 You can see the project live at the following URL: https://mosikili-mnyandu.github.io/Her-Thoughts-Survey-Form/